Jérémie Porsan-Clémenté: International career

 In 2018, Porsan-Clémenté was called up to the France U20 national team for the Toulon Tournament.
 He made his first and only appearance for the team as a starter in a 4–1 win over South Korea on 27 May 2018.
 However, he suffered an injury that kept him out for the remainder of the competition.

+On 11 October 2024, he made his debut for the Martinique national football team.